khalilahmed1999/bookstore_app/database/README.txt

-This sql file must be imported into an Oracle database
+This sql file must be imported into an Oracle (created on 11g) database